skasproject/skas/docsite/docs/dex.md

             - dex.ingress.mycluster.internal
     ```

-DEX handle environment variable extension in two different ways, depending of the subsection:
+DEX handles environment variable expansion in two different ways, depending on the subsection:

-- Environment variable are expanded the usual way in the `connectors` definition.
+- Environment variables are expanded in the usual way within the `connectors` definition.
-- This is not the case for other parts of the configuration, such as `staticClients`.
-So two new attributes have been
+- However, in other parts of the configuration, such as `staticClients`, standard environment variable expansion does
-added in a staticClient definition: `idEnv` and `secretEnv`.
-Only this last is used in our case.
+not occur.
+To address this, two new attributes have been introduced in the `staticClients` definition:
+`idEnv` and `secretEnv`.
+They take the variable name as parameter.
+In our case, only the `secretEnv` attribute is used.

-Both secret values are injected in the Pod by the `envFrom:` subsection
+Both secret values are injected into the Pod using the `envFrom` subsection."